microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroleassignmentmultiple-get.md

 ## Examples

-### Example 1: Get a directory-scoped roleAssignmentMultiple in Intune
+### Example 1: Get a directory-scoped roleAssignmentMultiple in an Intune provider

 #### Request